 Sow Outdoors

-You can continue to sow salad crops, like lettuce, rocket and radishes.
+You can continue to sow salad crops, like lettuce, rocket, and radishes.
 Sowing every few weeks will give you a supply all through summer and well into autumn.
 If your garden lacks space for a separate vegetable patch, plant lettuces in your borders along with your herbaceous plants, which has the added benefit of continuity of interest.

 This is the last month for sowing beans, including French, runner and broad beans.
 These climbers will need support to grow up and a wigwam is a simple and attractive solution.
 Simply place three to four bamboo canes into the ground and tie together at the top.
 Roughly sow the seeds around each cane at the base.

 Sweetcorn should be sown in blocks, not as a single row.
 This is because it is pollinated by wind / air movement blowing the pollen from the flowers on to the tassels below.
 It needs pollen from one plant to blow on to the tassels of another (cross-pollination).
-Read more in our guide to growing and harvesting sweetcorn.

 If you hurry, there is still time to sow courgettes and pumpkins – get them in at the beginning of the month.